cirrusflyer275ds/ctx-eor-site/docs/customer/onboarding-progress.md

 # Onboarding Progress

-Track the onboarding journey of each candidate currently going through the CTX-EOR process.
+Track the onboarding journey of each candidate currently going through the Hireway process.

 ---